-Run by BSAS and the Society of Biology, the register is open to professionals in the public sector, academia and commerce who work with animals and livestock.
+The Scheme is run by BSAS (as the professional body responsible) with the Royal Society of Biology (who also provide audit and governance).
+The register is open to professionals in the public sector, academia and commerce who work with animals and livestock.

 To become accredited, members of the register must show they have the skills and expertise to be professionally recognised in their field.